-1. A licensed Marijuana Establishment shall be licensed to transport its Marijuana and Marijuana Products to other licensed establishments, including MTC's, except as otherwise provided herein.

-2. Marijuana Products may only be transported between licensed Marijuana • Establishments by registered Marijuana Establishment Agents.

-3. A licensed Marijuana Transporter may contract with a licensed Marijuana Establishment to transport that Licensee's Marijuana Products to other licensed Marijuana Establishments.

-4. The originating and receiving licensed Marijuana Establishments shall ensure that all transported Marijuana Products are linked to the Seed-to-sale SOR.
-For the purposes of tracking, seeds and Clones shall be properly tracked and labeled in a form and manner determined by the Commission.

-5. Any Marijuana Product that is undeliverable or is refused by the destination Marijuana Establishment shall be transported back to the originating establishment.6.
-All vehicles transporting Marijuana Products shall be staffed with a minimum of two

-Marijuana Establishment Agents.
+- 1. A licensed Marijuana Establishment shall be licensed to transport its Marijuana and Marijuana Products to other licensed establishments, including MTC's, except as otherwise provided herein. - 2.
+Marijuana Products may only be transported between licensed Marijuana Establishments by registered Marijuana Establishment Agents. - 3.
+A licensed Marijuana Transporter may contract with a licensed Marijuana Establishment to transport that Licensee's Marijuana Products to other licensed Marijuana Establishments. - 4.
+The originating and receiving licensed Marijuana Establishments shall ensure that all transported Marijuana Products are linked to the Seed-to-sale SOR.
+For the purposes of tracking, seeds and Clones shall be properly tracked and labeled in a form and manner determined by the Commission. - 5.
+Any Marijuana Product that is undeliverable or is refused by the destination Marijuana Establishment shall be transported back to the originating establishment. - 6.
+All vehicles transporting Marijuana Products shall be staffed with a minimum of two Marijuana Establishment Agents.
 At least one agent shall always remain with the vehicle when the vehicle contains Marijuana or Marijuana Products.

-7. Prior to leaving a Marijuana Establishment for the purpose of transporting Marijuana Products, the originating Marijuana Establishment shall weigh or count, inventory, and account for, on video, all Marijuana Products to be transported.

-8. Within eight hours after arrival at the destination Marijuana Establishment, the destination Marijuana Establishment shall re_weighor re-count, re-inventory, and account for, on video, all Marijuana Products transported.

-9. When videotaping the weighing, counting, inventorying and accounting of Marijuana Products before transportation or after receipt the video shall show the product being weighed or counted, the actual final weight or count, and the manifest.
-When videotaping the weighing, inventorying, and accounting of Marijuana Products before transportation or after receipt, the video shall show each product being weighed, the weight, and the manifest.

-10.9.
-Marijuana Products shall be packaged in sealed, labeled, and tamper or child-resistant packaging prior to and during transportation.
+- 7. Prior to leaving a Marijuana Establishment for the purpose of transporting Marijuana Products, the originating Marijuana Establishment shall weigh, inventory, and account for, on video, all Marijuana Products to be transported. - 8.
+Within eight hours after arrival at the destination Marijuana Establishment, the destination Marijuana Establishment shall reweigh, re-inventory, and account for, on video, all Marijuana Products transported. - 9.
+When videotaping the weighing, inventorying, and accounting of Marijuana Products before transportation or after receipt, the video shall show each product being weighed, the weight, and the manifest. - 10.
+Marijuana Products shall be packaged in sealed, labeled, and tamper or child-resistant packaging prior to and during transportation. - 11.

-11.10.
 In the case of an emergency stop during the transportation of Marijuana Products, a log shall be maintained describing the reason for the stop, the duration, the location, and any activities of personnel exiting the vehicle.
-Licensees shall comply with applicable requirements of 935 CMR 500.110(9).

-12.11.
-A Marijuana Establishment or a Marijuana Transporter transporting Marijuana Products shall ensure that all transportation times and routes are randomized.

-13.12.
-A Marijuana Establishment or a Marijuana Transporter transporting Marijuana Products shall ensure that all transport routes remain within the Commonwealth.

-44.13.
-All vehicles and transportation equipment used in the transportation of Marijuana Products or Edibles requiring temperature control for safety shall be designed, maintained, and equipped as necessary to provide adequate temperature control to prevent the Marijuana Products or Edibles from becoming unsafe during transportation, consistent with applicable requirements pursuant to 21 CFR 1.908(c).

-15.14.
-All vehicles shall be equipped with a video system that includes one or more video cameras in the storage area of the vehicle and one or more video cameras in the driver area of the vehicle and which shall remain operational at all times during the entire transportation process and which shall have:

-a.
-The ability to produce a clear color still photo whether live or recorded; and

-- b.
-A date and time stamp embedded in all recordings which shall always be - synchronized and set correctly and may not significantly obscure the picture.
+Licensees shall comply with applicable requirements of 935 CMR 500.110(9). - 12.
+A Marijuana Establishment or a Marijuana Transporter transporting Marijuana Products shall ensure that all transportation times and routes are randomized. - 13.
+A Marijuana Establishment or a Marijuana Transporter transporting Marijuana Products shall ensure that all transport routes remain within the Commonwealth. - 14.
+All vehicles and transportation equipment used in the transportation of Marijuana Products or Edibles requiring temperature control for safety shall be designed, maintained, and equipped as necessary to provide adequate temperature control to prevent the Marijuana Products or Edibles from becoming unsafe during transportation, consistent with applicable requirements pursuant to 21 CFR 1.908(c). - 15.
+All vehicles shall be equipped with a video system that includes one or more video cameras in the storage area of the vehicle and one or more video cameras in the driver area of the vehicle and which shall remain operational at all times during the entire transportation process and which shall have: - a.
+The ability to produce a clear color still photo whether live or recorded; and - b.
+A date and time stamp embedded in all recordings which shall always be synchronized and set correctly and may not significantly obscure the picture.